Find Affordable College Courses

 Buffalo, NY

-Buffalo State did quite well in this year’s ranking of the most popular places for audiovisual communications students to get a bachelor’s degree.
-It came in at #9 on the list.
-Located in the large city of Buffalo, Buffalo State is a public school with a moderately-sized student population.
+Buffalo State ranked #9 on this year’s Most Popular Audiovisual Communications Bachelor’s Degree Schools list.
+Located in the large city of Buffalo, Buffalo State is a public school with a medium-sized student population.

 About 45% of the students majoring in audiovisual at the school are women while 55% are male.